Skip to content

 This keeps the core stable while letting teams iterate on domain logic quickly.
 It is safe to upgrade core without rewiring every workflow.

-Cordum is source-available so you can inspect the control plane before it touches production.
+Cordum uses the Business Source License (BUSL-1.1) so you can inspect the control plane before it touches production.
 You can run and modify it for internal use.
 Hosted or resale use cases require a commercial agreement.

 See /legal/license for full terms.